English

 -

 According to the College Board’s AP English Language and Composition course description, the focus of this course will be on rhetoric: the art of constructing and presenting arguments in speech or writing.
 The readings will include nonfiction texts by a diverse group of authors who are writing for varied purposes and audiences.
 Additionally, students will analyze visual texts.
 In reading and analyzing all of these types of texts, the focus will be on identifying both the "what" and the "how" – both what arguments the authors are making in the texts and how they use rhetorical strategies effectively to construct these arguments for their intended purposes and audiences.
 Additionally, students will learn how to analyze and craft well-developed, well-supported arguments in their own writing.
 Writing assignments and projects will be varied and will enable students to develop proficiency in various modes of writing.
+The skills addressed in this course will prepare students for the AP English Language and Composition exam, as well as college-level English classes.

 -